SESSIONS

 TOPIC 1: AN INTRODUCTION TO SPANISH LANDSCAPES

-TOPIC 2: SPANISH CITIES THROUGH TIME
+TOPIC 2: SPANISH URBAN LANDSCAPES THROUGH TIME

 1. Cities of the Pre-Roman and Roman world (Google Earth files)